-If your business is located in California, Hawaii, New Jersey, New York, or Rhode Island, there are state-mandated disability insurance requirements.
-If you have employees in one of these states, it is important that you understand how to comply with the law.
+There are some states that have state-mandated disability insurance requirements so you’ll need to see what is required in your area.
+If you have employees in one of those states, it is important that you understand how to comply with the law.

 It depends.
 It’s an additional cost to your business and if you can’t afford it, it’s obviously not a good idea.
 However, should your business be able to afford it, the benefit might act as an additional motivator to attract and retain skilled, talented employees.
 For example, disability insurance covers part of women’s pay during pregnancy and maternity leave.

 Employees that want to take time off for pregnancy or a new baby need to consider what is actually covered by these policies.
 For example, a short-term disability insurance policy will only pay benefits if you are disabled due to the pregnancy.
 The typical timeframe that you’re considered disabled following delivery of the baby, without complications, is six weeks; eight weeks if a C-section was performed.
 Benefits may be paid before the delivery of the child if your doctor has put you on bedrest due to the pregnancy.

 However, let’s say your business can’t afford it.
 You may offer STD or LTD as a voluntary benefit.
 This means you’ll facilitate the purchase the insurance, but the employees are responsible for paying the entire premium.
 This small amount of money will be pulled out of the employee’s paycheck to cover the cost of the insurance premium.

 If you decide to offer disability insurance, let employees know how important wage replacement can be if they’re ever disabled and cannot work.
 Even though the benefit will not cover 100% of the employee’s base wages, having some money coming in each month will help your employees.